A Systematic Survey of Blockchained Federated Learning: Foundations of BCFL

 \end{itemize}

 In \cite{Kang2020a}, reputation and contract theory are combined to support the incentive mechanism for FL.
-The reputation is calculated by the task publisher according to their historical reputation records in that system.
+The reputation is calculated by the task publisher according to historical reputation records in that system.
 The reputation opinions are stored on reputation blockchain after the selected workers finish their proof work.
-Then the selected workers can can start FL process, after training the model locally, workers upload the local model updates to task publisher for verification and global aggregation.
+Then the selected workers can start FL process.
+After training the model locally, workers upload local model updates to task publisher for verification and global aggregation.
 In that system, reputation is manipulated to choose qualified devices as the workers to conduct federating learning.

-Reference \cite{UrRehman2020}, a reputation-aware fine-gained FL system is proposed to establish a trustworthy computational environment for mobile edges.
+In \cite{UrRehman2020}, a reputation-aware fine-gained FL system is proposed to establish a trustworthy computational environment for mobile edges.
 Reputation of each participate is calculated by public blockchain and smart contracts.
 The details of other related literature can be fond on Table 3-1.

-\textbf{Merits of loosely coupled BCFL:} \begin{itemize} \item Blockchain and FL are completely independent, and FL retains its data better on its members than the previous two architectures. \item The reputation management mechanism enables better management of participants, ensures the quality of data submitted during model training, and improves the accuracy of the model; it also prevents malicious participants from attacking the system. \end{itemize}
+\textbf{Merits of LoC-BCFL:} \begin{itemize} \item Blockchain and FL are completely independent, and FL retains its data better on its members than the previous two architectures. \item The reputation management mechanism enables better management of participants, ensures the quality of data submitted during model training, and improves the accuracy of the model; it also prevents malicious participants from attacking the system. \end{itemize}

-\textbf{Demerits of loosely BCFL:} \begin{itemize} \item Blockchain is rarely involved in the FL process and only responsible for verification and reputation management, thus the FL model is not decentralized, the risks suck as privacy data leakage and single-point-failure still exist. \item Maintaining blockchain and FL independently, resulting in inefficient utilization of resources. \end{itemize}
+\textbf{Demerits of LoC-BCFL:} \begin{itemize} \item Blockchain is rarely involved in the FL process and only responsible for verification and reputation management, thus the FL model is not decentralized, the risks suck as privacy data leakage, and single-point-failure still exist. \item Maintaining blockchain and FL independently will result in inefficient utilization of resources. \end{itemize}